Collectively-Gary/.github/profile/README.md

 ## Gary is a pattern, not a product

 Gary is an acronym for **Genuinely Autonomous Revolutionary Yearning**.
-It's also a reference to two well known figures in the animal liberation movement (Gary Yourofsky and Gary Francione) and to the internet meme where everyone started called vegan cheese "Gary".
-IYKYK.

 *Genuine* — not performing, not pretending.